8000 Support Services

 8425 SCHOOL BUS SAFETY

-The Superintendent of Schools shall be responsible for developing and implementing a school bus safety program, which as a minimum meets all required and generally accepted safety practices including, but not limited to, the following:
+The Superintendent shall be responsible for developing and implementing a school bus safety program, which as a minimum meets all required and generally accepted safety practices including, but not limited to, the following:

 1. Bus safety emergency egress drills;